Boston Marathon returns to springtime spot for 126th running - NewsBreak

 Boston Marathon returns to springtime spot for 126th running

-Not welcome: Athletes from Russia or Belarus, who were disinvited in response to the invasion of Ukraine.
-Ukrainians who were unable to make it to Boston were offered a deferral or refund.

-“Whatever they want to do, they can do,” Boston Athletic Association President Tom Grilk said.
-“Run this year, run next year.
-You want a puppy?
-Whatever.
-There is no group we want to be more helpful to.”
+Race Director Dave McGillivray sent a group of about 20 from the Massachusetts National Guard that walks the course annually out at 6 a.m., announcing the start in Hopkinton of the 126th Boston Marathon .
+He told them that the “comeback is greater than the setback.”

 The 2020 race was called off because of the pandemic, the first cancellation since the event began in 1897.
-And the 2021 version was postponed, then held in October.
+And the 2021 version was postponed, then held in October .
+That was the first fall edition of the marathon.
+The field was smaller for social distancing and the crowds were smaller too, though no less enthusiastic.

 About one-third of the National Guard group marched in October, too.
 Capt.
 Gus Ashton, 29, said the crowds last year were great and he’s excited to get back out again and see even more people on the course.